CardinalPath/gas/README.rst

 The above Hook will print the pushed page to the browser console and will return the page lowercased.
 So the actual value sent to GA is the lowercased page.
-This may be helpfull for sites in asp, where lowercase and uppercase don't matter and will save you the work for creating a GA profile Filter.
+This may be helpful for sites in asp, where lowercase and uppercase don't matter and will save you the work for creating a GA profile Filter.

 Here's another handy Hook for Events.
 Event values must always be integer